-Equity capital of £535,000 required to fund an unfair prejudice petition by Claimants who are the minority shareholders in a high-value housebuilding business against the majority shareholder in his capacity as the company’s main director.
-According to Counsel’s assessment, the claim for unfair prejudice is likely to enjoy strong prospects of success with probability in the region of 65-70% at trial.
-The business is performing well and we expect enforceability will therefore be relatively straightforward.
-The claim value is £3-5m+.
-The Solicitor is working with 50% of his fees contingent on the case winning ensuring strong alignment of incentives.
+Equity capital of £190,000 required to fund an unfair prejudice petition by Claimants, who are minority shareholders in a high-value housebuilding business, against the majority shareholder in his capacity as the company’s main director.
+Counsel estimates the prospects of success at trial at 65-70% if no settlement is reached beforehand.
+The business is performing well, and we expect enforceability will therefore be relatively straightforward.
+The claim value is £2.7 - 4.1 million +.
+The Solicitor is working with 50% + of his fees contingent on the case winning ensuring strong alignment of incentives.
 Claimants have obtained investment grade ATE cover.
 The capital raised will fund the case through mediation and claim preparation – further capital will be required to fund the case to trial.
-If the case resolves favourably at 30 months after equity issuance, investors will potentially have an MoC of 2.8x.
-In addition, 53% of the invested capital is protected by investment grade ATE insurance cover.
-In the event the claim is unsuccessful, investors would limit their downside to c 47% net of the ATE cover.
+If the case resolves favourably at 30 months after equity issuance, investors will potentially have an MoC of 3.2x.

-Funding of up to £355,000 is required for the claim managers coordinating a group litigation claim with an estimated claim value of £180m+ against 2 retail banks for misrepresentations concerning fixed rate small business loans.
+Equity capital of between £177,500 to £355,000 is required for the claim managers coordinating a group litigation claim with an estimated claim value of £180m+ against 2 retail banks for misrepresentations concerning fixed rate small business loans.
 The claim is already underway since May 2019 with over £12m of financing committed by another litigation funder to cover the costs of the actual litigation.
 A detailed opinion by a leading QC rates the prospects of success at trial at 60%+ (if the case does not settle pre-trial).
 The Company’s capital will be used to source additional claimants for the case and also to cover some of the overheads of the claims management team.
 The Company is acquiring a senior allocation of the claim managers’ share of the proceeds – ensuring good alignment with the veteran team coordinating the litigation.
 The solicitors and counsel running the case have c 30% of their fees contingent on a positive outcome.
 ATE cover of £16m has been put in place.
 If the case settles pre-trial, investors will have an estimated multiple on capital of 1.85x.
 If the case wins at trial investors will have an estimated multiple on capital of 2.51x.
 We expect that the case will be resolved within 2 years.
 The percentage shown on the progress bar is of the minimum funding requirement